jbnunn/CARLADesktop/README.md

 [CARLA](http://carla.org), the open-source simulator for autonomous driving research, is notoriously painful to setup (as of Jan, 2020).
 The documentation is filled with version conflicts, outdated examples, and innacurate instructions.

-This repository provides easy-to-follow instructions for getting a CARLA environment up and running using a GPU-enabled virtual machine on AWS.
+This repository provides easy-to-follow instructions for getting a CARLA environment up and running.

 ## Prerequisites